• Skip to primary navigation

 Step Five:

 Condition.
-The conditioning process is important to allow all of your slices to come to a median humidity and to check for any moisture issues.
-This helps prevent molding in storage.
+The conditioning process is essential to allow all slices to come to a median humidity and check for any moisture issues.
+This helps prevent mold in storage.
+If you haven’t heard about conditioning dehydrated food, you can check out this blog post that teaches how to condition dehydrated food.

 Dehydrated citrus rounds on a Cosori dehydrator tray and examples of what a dried lime slice looks like